Praia Grande is the largest beach in Sintra

 Beach for: Surfers

 From Lisbon: There is no direct transportation from Lisbon to Praia Grande.
 You’ll have to take the Sintra train from Rossio Station, and get off on the second-to-last stop, Portela de Sintra (takes 37 minutes).

-In the Portela de Sintra bus terminal (which is right outside the train station), take Scotturb bus 439, which departs around every 1h45m, and reaches Praia Grande in around 35 minutes.
+At the Portela de Sintra bus terminal (which is right outside the train station), take Scotturb bus 439, which departs around every 1h45m and reaches Praia Grande in around 35 minutes.
 Bus 441, whose final stop is the village of Terrugem, also stops by Praia Grande (the journey time is 16 minutes).
 Note that there are fewer services between September and May, and even fewer on weekends, so check the schedules at the bus stop before departure.